snototter/viren2d/docs/source/tutorial/basics.rst

    data, gradient or flow fields, *etc.*

-   Additionally, the :class:`~viren2d.ImageBuffer` provides some basic image processing functionalities, *e.g.* to :meth:`~viren2d.ImageBuffer.blend` images, :meth:`~viren2d.ImageBuffer.pixelate` regions, or perform some general color space conversions.
-Note, however, that these functionalities are only provided for user convenience and are not optimized towards high-speed, *i.e.* ``viren2d`` does not use `OpenMP <https://www.openmp.org/>`__,
+   Additionally, the :class:`~viren2d.ImageBuffer` provides some basic image processing functionalities, *e.g.* to blend/overlay images, :meth:`~viren2d.ImageBuffer.pixelate` regions, some general color space conversions, *etc.* Note, however, that these functionalities are only provided for user convenience and are not optimized towards high-speed, *i.e.* ``viren2d`` does not use
+   `OpenMP <https://www.openmp.org/>`__,
    `oneTBB <https://github.com/oneapi-src/oneTBB>`__,
    `AVX <https://en.wikipedia.org/wiki/Advanced_Vector_Extensions>`__,